COVID-19: Forced into a New Normal

 While generally all businesses were affected by the pandemic, some were harder hit than others.
 Larger and more established businesses were more resilient despite economic losses.
 Although their operations have been minimized, a lot of them were still able to sustain operations.
 However, the same could not be said for smaller businesses.

-In the early day of COVID-19 in the United States, for example, news reports show that over 60% of businesses discontinued operations.
+News reports show that over 60% of businesses discontinued operations.
 While these establishments have gradually reopened, more than half of these still remain closed and a large amount has little to no chances of reopening or recovering.